 GRACE provides students with a rigorous college preparatory academic program taught from a Christian worldview.
-The high school curriculum provides the challenge of both honors and Advanced Placement® classes for the students that are gifted academically.
+The high school curriculum, in addition to regular level classes, provides the challenge of both honors and Advanced Placement® classes for the students that are gifted academically.
 Detailed information about the curriculum in each grade can be found on the Elementary School, Middle School, and High School pages of this website.

 Colleges receive the 2016-2017 GRACE Christian School Profile along with GRACE transcripts when our students apply for admission.
 This profile document contains much of the information on this page along with specific information about our high school courses, test results and prior college admittances.

 Of the 43 graduating seniors in the Class of 2016, 40 matriculated to a four-year college or university, 1 deferred acceptance to a four-year university to pursue a gap-year internship, and 2 matriculated to two-year institutions.

 GRACE uses technology to transform and accelerate educational opportunities for all students in transitional kindergarten through 12th grade.
 Launched in August 2011, our technology initiative provides laptop computers for each student in 4th-12th grades, a SMARTBoard interactive system in each elementary level classroom, and access to 3D printing technologies and software for all students in grades 7-12.